 P. Carson said the Highway Supervisor and the town Engineer have some concerns about the sight lines from the third driveway and how vehicles cross in front of Old Coventry Road and behind a telephone pole.
 J. Rupert added another concern is that there has been a lot of use of going on behind the driveway onto Old Coventry Road.
 The Engineer suggests the use of that gets abandoned because it is an unsafe practice.
 Also, per the definition in the regulations gravel is not considered a pervious surface.
 T. Manning has an objection to what is happening off Old Coventry Road.
 M. Manning said it could be confusing for other drivers to know what the tree vehicles may be doing.
 R. Fournier thinks access from Old Coventry Road may be safer than cutting across Route 44.
 Atty.
 Penny said these issues can be addressed.
 P. Carson said no lighting plan was submitted.
 Atty.
-Penny said there is no change in the lighting than what is currently there and that predates Ladyga's ownership of the property.
-R. Mihok said the lights shown on the plan have 100-watt bulbs.
-A. Teller said a lighting plan is required even if it is preexisting.
+Penny said there is no change in the lighting than what is shown on the plan have 100-watt bulbs.
+A. Teller said a lighting plan is required even if it is pre-existing.
 T. Manning asked if the lights are full cut-off fixtures and if there is sufficient lighting for the tree activities?
 R. Mihok said they will check on that.